Stain Mistakes You're Probably Making, According To Our Founders

 You Don’t Pretreat Stains Before Washing Them

-This is key to removing spots!
-It’ll also be easier to remove any staining if you pretreat before throwing the item in the wash.
-Use Stain Solution or Wash & Stain Bar and work into the stain with your fingers or a Stain Brush.
-Soak for up to 30 minutes in warm water (cool for woolens, silk, and delicate synthetics), then wash.
-For added stain removing power for everyday laundry, you can add a capful of color-safe All-Purpose Bleach Alternative to the soak water.
+It is much easier to remove any staining if you pretreat before throwing the item in the wash.
+Use Stain Solution and work into the stain with your fingers or a Stain Brush.
+For extra tough stains, soak for up to 30 minutes in warm water, then wash.

 You Think It’s Impossible To Remove Old Stains

 The right products will remove even old, set-in stains.
-A good trick is after pretreating with Stain Solution or Wash & Stain Bar, hold the stained spot under water pressure (like a faucet) to help drive the treatment into the fabric.
-Follow by soaking the item in a Wash Tub Basin or sink for up to 30 minutes and repeat as necessary before laundering.
+After pretreating with Stain Solution, hold the stained spot under water pressure (like a faucet) to help drive the treatment into the fabric and rinse away excess.
+Follow by soaking the item in a sink or basin for up to 30 minutes and repeat as necessary before laundering with Signature Detergent.

 You're Not Using A Stain Fighting Detergent